bailey-lab/MIPTools/docs/quick_start.rst

 path to the project resources, species resources, and sif files you downloaded above, as well as the location where you'd like the output to be sent.

-| You can obtain a bash script for wrangling with this command (put it in the same folder as the settings file):
+| You can obtain the bash script for wrangling with this command (put it in the same folder as the settings file):
 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/wrangler_by_sample.sh`

 | After changing directory to a folder that can run your data, you can execute the wrangler script with: